People

 Graduate Student

 Audrey received her Bachelor’s degree in microbiology from the University of Maryland – College Park.
-After working as a student technician at the US Department of Agriculture and the National Institute of Allergy and Infectious Diseases she decided to pursue a PhD in biology at Boston College.
-She joined the Altindis lab in April 2022 and is now studying the roles of Parabacteriodes distasonis in autoimmune disease onset.
+After working as a research aid in the Diet, Genomics, Immunology Lab at the US Department of Agriculture and the National Institute of Allergy and Infectious Diseases, she decided to pursue a PhD at Boston College focusing on microbiology.
+She joined the Altindis lab in April 2022 and is now studying the roles of Parabacteriodes distasonis and other human gut commensals in autoimmune diabetes onset.

 Email me: randalau@bc.edu